LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 }
 ```

-The `CandidateNode` should be as small as possible, because there will be one of each for the addresses of each candidate pointer-value.
-Without doing anything fancy, we'll need an optional `usize` to build a "linked list" of the path (since we can follow the parent chain), and the address of the pointer-value.
+The `CandidateNode` should be as small as possible, because there will be one `CandidateNode` for every address of the candidate pointer-values.
+Without doing anything fancy, we'll need an optional `usize` to build a "linked list" of the path, and the address of the pointer-value.
+With the `parent` field, we can trace all of the parent candidate nodes all the way back up to the root node.

 The `FutureNode` will hold temporary values, until a thread picks it up and carries on, so there's no need to over-optimize this.
 For a thread to continue, it needs to know the pointer-value address and its parent (that is, the candidate node it will work on), along with the first and second goal address for a given depth.